-Controlling the Flow of Water Down a Waterbrush
+Controlling the Flow of Water

 The bristles of a waterbrush are normally just moist or damp, they're not dripping wet (Photo 1).
 The water seeps gradually and continuously from the water reservoir down into the bristles, keeping them moist.

-To get more water in the water brushes bristles, you squeeze the water reservoir.
-(As you can see in Photo 2, this particular waterbrush even tells you exactly where to push.)
+To get more water in the water brushes bristles, you squeeze the water reservoir (as you can see in Photo 2, this particular waterbrush even tells you exactly where to push.).
 Basically, you move your hand up a little way along the brush handle, then squeeze with your fingers.
 Though this feels odd at first, you'll soon get used to this action when painting with the brush.

 How much additional water is pushed down onto the bristles depends on how hard and long you squeeze the water reservoir.
-As you can see in photos 3 and 4, the bristles will hold a fair drop of water before it drips off.
+As you can see in photos 3 and 4, the bristles will hold a large drop of water before it drips off.

 02 of 07